nvie/git-toolbelt/README.md

 sure to use it.

+### git cleave

+Splits the last commit into 2 or more commits.
+Takes one or more regex values (which are fed to `grep -Ee`), and will split the last commit by file paths matching each of the regexes.

+For example:

+    $ git cleave client/ server/

+Will split the last commit into 2 (or 3) commits.
+The first one will contain all the files containing `client/`, the second will contain all the files matching `server/`.
+If there are files that don't match either of those, then a 3rd commit will be made with the "remainder".

+Another example:

+    $ git cleave '.*\.js$'

+This will split off all Javascript files from a commit.

 ### git commit-to

 Ever been on a branch and really wanted to quickly commit a change to